 Filled with a sense of adventure - perfectly 'pono'

-Pono Wines has taken a giant step and opened a tasting facility in downtown Napa City.
-“We are partnering with Kitchen Collective, an urban cooking club that opened last November.
-Such clubs already exist in Europe but this is the first in America.
-The idea is to be able to pair wine and food correctly and Kitchen Collective’s staff really knows its business.”
+Pono Wines has recently taken a giant step and opened a tasting facility in downtown Napa City, partnering with Kitchen Collective which is an urban cooking club.
+The idea is to be able to pair wines and food correctly, and it offers visitors a truly unique and enjoyable tasting experience.

 Aloha Platinum Wine Club Members,

 It is our honor to share the 2013 “Hapa” Red Blend with you.
 Our name, Pono in Hawaiian means balance, a connection to the land, leaving something better than you found it, and it is in this spirit that we create our wines.
 The symmetry of the island language is complex in its simplicity; it symbolizes our approach to winemaking, the relentless pursuit of perfection and harmony.
 To create “Hapa”, which translates to “mixed”, we searched the Napa Valley for the best grapes from small growers and combined them into a sensual blend of Cabernet Sauvignon, Cabernet Franc and Malbec.
 Like the island that wraps around each bottle of Pono, savoring our wines is an adventure of flavors, textures and aromas.

 Wine making in the Napa Valley shares many characteristics with growing up in the islands; they both inspire an appreciation for the rich variety created by dramatic differences in terrain, soil and climate.
 Wine has embodied this diversity across history and cultures.
 This is why we place the hook or Makua, as it is know in island cultures, on each bottle of Pono wines to represent life, abundance and the sharing of good fortune with others.